dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Smart-pointers/Guideline-strong-exception-safety/Prefer-use-object-generator/index.md

 As of C++17, the exception safety issue is fixed by a rewording of [[expr.call\]](http://eel.is/c++draft/expr.call#5)

-> The initialization of a parameter, including every associated value computation and side effect, is indeterminately sequenced with respect to that of any other parameter.
+> The initialization of a parameter, including every associated value computation and side effect, is indeterminately(不确定的) sequenced with respect to that of any other parameter.

 Here *indeterminately sequenced* means that one is sequenced before another, but it is not specified which.